To Promote “Healing in Color”

 - Healing in Color Action brief #3: Screening & Tool for Awareness & Relief of Trauma (START): A practical application of Trauma-Informed Care

-Over 300 young people have already used START, with the follow-up population displaying a marked decrease in symptoms.
+Over 300 young people have already used START, with the follow-up population displaying a marked decrease in trauma symptoms.